markguinn/silverstripe-shop-downloadable/README.md

 that the customer can download once the product has been purchased and remain available on the user's account pages.

 Requirements
 ------------
 - Silverstripe 3.1+ (may work with 3.0, but hasn't been tested)
-- Shop Module 1.0 branch
+- Shop Module 1.0 or master branch
 - ZipArchive must be enabled in php for full functionality

 Features
 --------
-- Can be applied to a Product or ProductVariation or both (COMING SOON: ProductVariation is currently untested)
+- Can be applied to a Product or ProductVariation or both
-	* If a variation is purchased, all files from both variation and main product become available for download.
-(COMING SOON)
+	* If a variation is purchased, all files from both variation and main product become available for download (can be overridden from the cms).
 - Any number and type of file can be associated with a Product
 - Downloads are available immediately on receipt screen if paying by credit card
 - Downloads are available on the order history